WELCOME TO THE HEPS DEPARTMENT

 514-457-6610 ext.
 5101

 I have been a member of John Abbott College’s Department of History, Economics and Political Science (HEPS) since 1993.
 Born and raised in Montreal, I attended Concordia University where I earned a B.A. and M.A., specializing in Russian and Modern European History.
 For the most part, I teach Western Civilization and Modern History courses, but have also taught Research Methods and Integration in the Social Sciences (ISS).
-I have been privileged to take students on Historical and Archaeological tours to Europe and North Africa with Professor John Serrati for the last nine years.
+I have been privileged to take students on Historical and Archaeological tours to Europe and North Africa with Professor John Serrati for the last eleven years.
 What I enjoy most about teaching at the College is the everyday interaction with students and members of the JAC community.
 John Abbott is both a great place to go to school and work.

 514-457-6610 ext.
 5992

 Education: PhD, University of St Andrews, 2001